dreamportdev/Osdev-Notes/02_Architecture/PS2_Keyboard/03_Driver_Implementation.md

 }
 ```

-Instead of having two tables, only the lower_chars one can be used and an offset (if using basic ascii) can be used to calculate the shifted key value.
+Instead of having two tables, only the `lower_chars` one can be used and an offset (if using basic ascii) can be used to calculate the shifted key value.
 This works for simple scenarios, but will break for any non-us keyboards or symbols.
 It's also not very expandable in the future.

-To calculate the offset to apply, you can use `size_t offset = 'a' - 'A';`, and then add `offset` to the value from the lookup table if it's a letter, or just add 0x10 if it's a digit.
+To calculate the offset to apply, we can use `size_t offset = 'a' - 'A';`, and then add `offset` to the value from the lookup table if it's a letter, or just add 0x10 if it's a digit.

-Using the switch statement approach looks how you'd expect:
+Using the switch statement approach looks like the following:

 ```c
 char get_printable_char(key_event key)